The six most important things you never knew about the Chakras

 3. The psychological states associated with the chakras are completely modern and Western.

 On countless websites and in countless books, we read that the mūlādhāra chakra is associated with survival & safety, that maṇipūra chakra is associated with willpower & self-esteem, and so on.
-The educated yogi should know that all associations of the chakras with psychological states is a modern Western innovation that started with Jung.
-Perhaps such associations represent experiential realities for some people (though usually not without priming).
-We certainly don’t find them in the Sanskrit sources.
+The educated yogi should know that all associations of the chakras with psychological states is a modern Western innovation that started with Carl Jung.
+Perhaps such associations represent experiential realities for some people (though usually not without priming), but we certainly don’t find them in the Sanskrit sources.
 There’s only one exception I’m aware of, and that is the 10-chakra system for yogi-musicians that I’ve done a blog post on.
-But in that 13th-century system, we do not find each chakra associated with a specific emotion or psychological state; rather, each petal of each lotus-chakra is associated with a distinct emotion or state, and there seems to be no pattern by which we could create a label for the chakra as a whole.
+But in that thirteenth-century system, we do not find each chakra associated with a specific emotion or psychological state; rather, each petal of each lotus-chakra is associated with a distinct emotion or psychological state, and there seems to be no pattern by which we could create a label for the chakra as a whole.

 This is not to say that putting a certain kind of crystal on your belly when you’re having self-esteem issues and imagining it purifying your maṇipūra chakra might not help you feel better.
 Maybe it will, depending on the person.
-While this practice is certainly not traditional, and has not been tested over generations (which is the whole point of tradition, really), god knows there’s more on heaven and earth than is dreamt of in my rational brain.
+While this practice is certainly not traditional, and has not been tested over generations (which is the whole point of tradition, really), god knows there’s more on heaven and earth than is dreamt of in my rationalist brain.

 But, in my view, people should know when the pedigree of a practice is a few decades, not centuries.
 If a practice has value, then you don’t need to falsify its provenance, right?